Comparing technical competencies to general competencies can be tricky. Find out which matter most to your competency modeling effort.

 In this article, we will explore the different types of skills necessary for building a job role.
 And how they can vary from general to specific types of knowledge.
-If you’re exploring competency-based talent management for your organisation, you’ll notice that there are 2 types of competencies: General Competencies and Technical Competencies.
+If you’re exploring competency-based talent management for your organization, you’ll notice that there are 2 types of competencies: General Competencies and Technical Competencies.

-These two types have their individual characteristics which should be taken into account when they are being used in your organisation.
-To better understand how to use competency modeling as a tool check this article out.Competency Based Assessments: The Foundation for Success in the Business World
+These two types have their individual characteristics which should be taken into account when they are being used in your organization.
+To better understand how to use competency modeling as a tool check this article out: Competency Based Assessments: The Foundation for Success in the Business World.

-- General competencies consist of a broad range of soft skills – creativity, problem solving, teamwork – whereas technical competencies are specific to a given industry and require constant training and reinforcement.
+- General competencies consist of a broad range of soft skills—creativity, problem solving, teamwork—whereas technical competencies are specific to a given industry and require constant training and reinforcement.

 - It’s important to have a skillset that reflects the needs of the present and future.